Grindell/Viral_domestication_finder/Readme.md

 blast_partial.to_csv("Matches_Viralprot_vs_Viral_loci_result_partial.m8", sep='\t',header=None,index=False)
 ```

-No we get a new blast tab file wich only contain hit with a partial sequence
+*No we get a new blast tab file wich only contain hit with a partial sequence

+##### 7) Partial sequence adding
-The idea is now to make a silix run with 0 parameters and then only add the partials sequences in the clusters with a certain threshold
+*The idea is now to make a silix run with 0 parameters and then only add the partials sequences in the clusters with a certain threshold

 ```/beegfs/data/penel/programmes_ext/silix/silix-1.2.10-p1-simon/src/silix\
  /beegfs/data/bguinet/these/Viral_sequences_loci/silix_concatenate_file_all.fa\
  /beegfs/data/bguinet/these/Viral_sequences_loci/mmseqs2_analysis/Matches_Viralprot_vs_Viral_loci_result_partial.m8\
  -i 0 -r 0 --net -f cluster_  > /beegfs/data/bguinet/these/Viral_sequences_loci/mmseqs2_analysis/seq_clusters_silix_partials_all.fnodes
 ```
+##### 8) Filtering on partial sequences
-No we will only keep partials sequences that have a cov >= 0.35 and then add them into the clusters and merge the fnode file with the blast file
+*No we will only keep partials sequences that have a cov >= 0.35 and then add them into the clusters and merge the fnode file with the blast file

 ```python3 /beegfs/home/bguinet/M2_script/cluster_silix_merging.py
  -b /beegfs/data/bguinet/these/Viral_sequences_loci/mmseqs2_analysis/Matches_Viralprot_vs_Viral_loci_result2_all.m8\